Mecway

 Mecway is a finite-element analysis (FEA) application for Windows. which focuses on mechanical and thermal simulation.
 For thermal simulation, it allows convection, radiation boundary conditions, and temperature dependent thermal properties.
 Structural (mechanical) analysis capabilities are linear static, non-linear static, multi-body contact, dynamic, composite materials, modal analysis and buckling.
 There is also acoustic modal analysis.

 Mecway imports STEP files and meshes generated by Netgen and Gmsh and DXF.

-It is low cost or free but limited to 1000 nodes.
+The free version is limited to 1000 nodes, while the (low-cost) paid-version has unlimited nodes.

 Usage

 The procedure to build a model involves selecting global properties such as "dynamic response axisymmetric", importing or creating the geometry, defining one or more components and material properties for each, applying loads and constraints, and finally solving.
 A mesh can be created by defining nodes by their coordinates then clicking those node to create elements connecting them, as well as subdividing a coarse mesh by different amounts in each direction.
 After solving, a deformed view, animation, and exporting to a CSV file are available.